noslate-project/arthur/README.md

-Arthur uses Fork() to reduce the pausing lag, and lz4 to reduce the corefile size.
+Arthur uses fork() to reduce the pausing lag, and lz4 to reduce the corefile size.

 Capture a corefile by arthur,

 ```
 arthur -p <pid>
 ```
-file will save in acore.pid.
+coredump will be saved to acore.pid.

 Acore is the new corefile format used in Arthur,

-Convert acore to corefile,
+Convert Acore to GNU corefile,
 ```
 arthur -c <acore.pid>
 ```
-GNU corefile will save in core.pid.
+GNU corefile will be saved to core.pid.

 ### arthur vs gcore